ParallelMaths/parallel/pages/3-summaze.md

 and the multiples of 7 are given a green mark.
 How many cells have more than 1 mark?

 <div class="choice radio">
-  <div x-radio="p_1_1a">10</div>
+  <div x-radio="p_5_1, a">10</div>
-  <div x-radio="p_1_1b">12</div>
+  <div x-radio="p_5_1, b">12</div>
-  <div x-radio="p_1_1c">15</div>
+  <div x-radio="p_5_1, c">15</div>
-  <div x-radio="p_1_1d">18</div>
+  <div x-radio="p_5_1, d">18</div>
-  <div x-radio="p_1_1e">19</div>
+  <div x-radio="p_5_1, e" class="correct">19</div>
 </div>

 <div class="solution">

 The squares that receive more than one mark are those which contain integers which are divisible by at least two of the integers 3, 5 and 7.
 The integers 3 and 5 are coprime, that is, they have no common factor other than 1.
 Therefore the integers that are divisible by 3 and 5 are precisely those that are divisible by 3 × 5, that is, by 15.
 Every 15th integer is divisible by 15.
 Hence the number of integers in the range from 1 to 150 that are divisible by 15 is 150 ÷ 15 = 10.

 Similarly, the integers that are divisible by 3 and 7 are precisely those that are divisible by 3 × 7 = 21.